gerhynes/aws-notes/certified-cloud-practitioner/README.md

 AWS services can be set up for intelligent-ish detection of identity concerns but require expert knowledge.
 - **AWS CloudTrail** tracks all API calls
-- **Amazon GuardDuty** detects suspicious or malicous activity based on CloudTrail and other logs
+- **Amazon GuardDuty** detects suspicious or malicious activity based on CloudTrail and other logs
 - **Amazon Detective** is used to analyze, investigate and quickly identify security issues  (can ingest findings from GuardDuty)

 ### Zero-Trust on AWS with Third-Parties